TheNeuronProject/ef.js/README.md

 component1.listMP.push(componet2) // Mount component2 to list 'listMP' mounting point on component1

-component1.$destroy() // Destroy the component when not needed for more memory
+component1.$mount(...) // Mount method called by ef when trying to mount compinent1.$umount() // Unmount from parent component1.$destroy() // Destroy the component when not needed for more memory

 ```